 When it is necessary in traffic, heavy roads, or on hills to change from a higher to a lower speed, release the clutch and move the gear shifting lever into the desired position.
 Reduce the speed of the car and increase the engine speed slightly when making the change.
+Never change to a lower speed mlete sten hefere reversing when the car is running fast.
+Always bring the car to a complete stop before reversing.

 All the transmission gears run in a constant bath of oil which also lubricates the bearings of the main shaft, clutch gear and universal joint.
 An oil filler hole is provided on the side of the transmission case for introduction of new oil, and a drain plug at the bottom allows emptying and cleaning.
+It is recommended that the oil be changed after the first 2000 miles of driving and thereafter twice a year.